-If over time you can measure the % transmission of a particlate formulation along a centrifuge tube, you will see an increase near the top and a decrease towards the bottom.
+If over time you can measure the % transmission of a particulate formulation along a centrifuge tube, you will see an increase near the top and a decrease towards the bottom.
 Interpretation of the results was hard until Shalmali Bapat1, working in the lab of Prof Doris Segets University of Duisburg-Essen, developed the Transmittogram technique shown here.

-When you centrifuge a particlate formulation and measure how the transmission of light varies with height, it starts off at uniformly low transmission (here assumed to be 0% so all runs start off black) and then as the particles move to the bottom the transmission steadily increases.
+When you centrifuge a particulate formulation and measure how the transmission of light varies with height, it starts off at uniformly low transmission (here assumed to be 0% so all runs start off black) and then as the particles move to the bottom the transmission steadily increases.

 With a device such as the LUMiSizer where you follow the transmission in real time, you get a series of transmission curves from which software can extract information about the rate(s) of sedimentation of the particles.

 Unfortunately, the raw curves are not intuitive to the human eye.
 By translating those curves in to a transmittogram, we get an intuitive idea of what's going on.
 We have time along the X-axis and at each time slice we can see the amount of light being transmitted, using a grey scale of 0-255 from the original opacity to fully clear.

 The default setup has a formulation with 4 different particle sizes.
 Each moves to the bottom in a time t given by

 μ is the viscosity, h0 is the height of the tube at the meniscus and h at time t, Δρ is the difference in densities of the particle and liquid, ω is the angular speed and r is the particle radius (note that the inputs are diameters, D).